 Almonds

-Vitamin E in almonds work together to cut cholesterol.
+Vitamin E in almonds works together to cut cholesterol.
 Almonds are also a great source of vegetable protein and fiber.

 Eating Tip: Sprinkle 2 tablespoons of almonds over low-fat unsweetened yogurt and berries for an energizing morning meal.